-Nattali and Bond, publishers and booksellers, Covent Garden, London (19th century): sold book to William Euing.
+Nattali and Bond, publishers and booksellers, Covent Garden, London (2nd half of 19th century): sold book to William Euing.

 William Euing (1788-1874), insurance broker, Glasgow: purchased from Nattali and Bond 1 Feb.
 1869 according to Euing’s pencil acquisition note with price code on A1r “1.2.69 Nat. & Bond fc/-” together with his inventory number “No 3947”; source confirmed in Euing’s acquisitions inventory (University of Glasgow Library, MS Euing 49).

 University of Glasgow: presented by Euing in 1872 according to University Library bookplate on front pastedown.